-In addition to our ongoing short-term liquidity needs discussed above, our most significant need for liquidity beyond the next 12 months is the repayment of \$900 million aggregate principal amount of our senior debt due in future years.
-See "- Capitalization-Holding Company" below for details of our debt maturity profile.
-Radian Group's liquidity demands for the next 12 months or in future periods could also include: (i) early repurchases or redemptions of portions of our debt obligations; (ii) the repurchase of shares of our common stock pursuant to the share repurchase authorization, as described below, for which \$198.9 million in authorization remains outstanding; (iii) potential additional investments to support our business strategy; and (iv) potential additional capital contributions to our subsidiaries, including due to the impact that the COVID-19 pandemic could have on the liquidity, results of operations and financial condition of Radian Group and our subsidiaries.
-As a result of the COVID-19 pandemic and its impact on the economy, including the significant increase in unemployment, we expect a material increase in new defaults as borrowers fail to make timely payments on their mortgages, including as a result of entering mortgage forbearance programs that allow borrowers to defer mortgage payments.
-While we expect it will take a number of months or years before any new defaults resulting from the pandemic would require a claim payment, Radian Group may be required to contribute additional capital to support Radian Guaranty's PMIERs cushion due to increased capital requirements on defaulted loans.
+In addition to our ongoing short-term liquidity needs discussed above, our most significant need for liquidity beyond the next 12 months is the repayment of \$1.4 billion aggregate principal amount of our senior debt due in future years.
+See "-Capitalization-Holding Company" below for details of our debt maturity profile.
+Radian Group's liquidity demands for the next 12 months or in future periods could also include: (i) early repurchases or redemptions of portions of our debt obligations; (ii) the repurchase of shares of our common stock, including pursuant to the share repurchase authorization, as described below, for which \$198.9 million in authorization remains outstanding; (iii) potential additional investments to support our business strategy; and (iv) potential additional capital contributions to our subsidiaries, including due to the continuing impact that the COVID-19 pandemic could have on the liquidity, results of operations and financial condition of Radian Group and our subsidiaries.
+As a result of the COVID-19 pandemic and its impact on the economy, including the significant increase in unemployment levels, we experienced a material increase in new defaults in the second quarter of 2020, including as a result of mortgage forbearance programs.
+While we expect it will take a number of months or years before any new defaults resulting from the pandemic would require a claim payment, Radian Group may be required to contribute additional capital to support Radian Guaranty's PMIERs cushion due to increased minimum asset requirements on defaulted loans.
 See "Item 1A.
-Risk Factors," including "-Radian Group's sources of liquidity may be insufficient to fund its obligations" and "-Radian Guaranty may fail to maintain its eligibility status with the GSEs" for additional discussion about the elevated risks and uncertainties associated with the COVID-19 pandemic and the potential impact to Radian Guaranty's Minimum Required Assets.
+Risk Factors," including "-Radian Group's sources of liquidity may be insufficient to fund its obligations" and "-Radian Guaranty may fail to maintain its eligibility status with the GSEs, and the additional capital required to support Radian Guaranty's eligibility could reduce our available liquidity" for additional discussion about the elevated risks and uncertainties associated with the COVID-19 pandemic and the potential impact to Radian Guaranty's Minimum Required Assets.
 See also Notes 1 and 15 of Notes to Unaudited Condensed Consolidated Financial Statements and "Overview-COVID-19 Impacts" for further information.